 - Liposuction vs. Weight Loss Surgery

-- The Liposuction Procedure
+- How is the Liposuction Procedure Performed?

 - How Many Areas Can Be Treated During One Liposuction Procedure?

-- Recovery from Liposuction Surgery
+- What is the Recovery from Liposuction Like?

-- How Long Liposuction Results Will Last
+- How Long Do Liposuction Results Last?

 - Liposuction Before-and-After Photos

 Liposuction is the surgical procedure that is used to remove excess fat and localized fat deposits in targeted regions of your body – sculpting and recontouring your figure.
 This procedure can help you achieve a slimmer and more desirable appearance by reducing and even eliminating undesirable fat accumulations that may be difficult or impossible to get rid of through traditional dieting and exercise.
 Common areas of treatment in women include the abdomen, inner and outer thighs, flanks, hips, knees, back and neck.
 In men, the usual areas are the abdomen, love handles, chest and neck.